scriptkitties/fglt/_guides/picking-a-distro.md

 is also very unwelcoming to people who want to customize it beyond what the devs intended.

-There's claims of it being "light-weight", but a debian netinstall is smaller than a base Arch Linux installation.
+There's claims of it being "lightweight", but a debian netinstall is smaller than a base Arch Linux installation.
 This is mostly due to Arch Linux including development headers in all their packages, which is completely unneeded for a binary package distribution.